KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 * ``AutocompleteService/disabled(suggestions:)``
 * ``AutocompleteService/preview``

+The ``Autocomplete/RemoteService`` doesn't have a shorthand, since it's not commonly used.
+Just create it by referring directly to the concrete type.

 ## How to perform autocomplete

-KeyboardKit will automatically call the ``KeyboardInputViewController``'s ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the context ``AutocompleteContext/suggestions`` with the suggestions that are returned from the current autocomplete service.
+The ``KeyboardInputViewController`` will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the context with the result that is returned from the current ``Keyboard/Services/autocompleteService``.

-You can configure the ``AutocompleteContext`` and override the ``KeyboardInputViewController``'s autocomplete properties and functions, such as ``KeyboardInputViewController/autocompleteText`` or ``KeyboardInputViewController/performAutocomplete()``, to customize how autocomplete behaves.
+You can configure the ``Keyboard/State/autocompleteContext`` and override the ``KeyboardInputViewController``'s autocomplete properties and functions, such as ``KeyboardInputViewController/autocompleteText`` and ``KeyboardInputViewController/performAutocomplete()``, to customize the autocomplete behavior.

-You can disable autocomplete and autocorrect with ``AutocompleteContext/isAutocompleteEnabled`` and ``AutocompleteContext/isAutocorrectEnabled``, and also disable autocorrection by applying a ``SwiftUICore/View/autocorrectionDisabled(with:)`` view modifier to the view hierarchy.

-You can set ``AutocompleteContext/isAutolearnEnabled`` to `true` to make a ``KeyboardActionHandler``  automatically tell ``AutocompleteService`` to learn all unknown suggestions that the action handler applies.

 The ``KeyboardView`` will automatically add an ``Autocomplete``.``Autocomplete/Toolbar`` that lists the autocomplete context ``AutocompleteContext/suggestions`` and also gives the keyboard some additional top space for callouts to render without being clipped.

-## How to create a custom service
+## How to create a custom autocomplete service

 You can create a custom autocomplete service to customize the autocomplete behavior, to integrate with 3rd party tools, etc. You can implement ``AutocompleteService`` from scratch, or inherit and customize any of the [KeyboardKit Pro][Pro] services.